awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-service.md

 ### Ref<a name="w3ab2c21c10d563c11b2"></a>

-When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the ARN\.
+When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the Arn\.

-In the following sample, the `Ref` function returns the ARN of the `MyECSService` service, such as `arn:aws:ecs:us-west-2:123456789012:service/sample-webapp`\.
+In the following sample, the `Ref` function returns the Arn of the `MyECSService` service, such as `arn:aws:ecs:us-west-2:123456789012:service/sample-webapp`\.

 ```
 { "Ref": "MyECSService" }